aws-samples/sample-quicksight-visual-embedding/README.md

 2. Change line 38: `hideSignUp={true}` to `hideSignUp={false}`
 3. Users can now register themselves from UI

-**Note**: QuickSight users are automatically registered by the Lambda function when they first access the application.
-No manual QuickSight user setup required.
+**Note**: Quick Sight users are automatically registered by the Lambda function when they first access the application.
+No manual Quick Sight user setup required.

-#### Grant QuickSight Dashboard Access
+#### Grant Quick Sight Dashboard Access
-**Important**: Each login user must be granted access to the QuickSight dashboard:
+**Important**: Each login user must be granted access to the Quick Sight dashboard:

-1. Go to QuickSight Console
+1. Go to Quick Sight Console
 2. Navigate to your dashboard
 3. Click "Share" → "Share dashboard"
 4. Enter the user's email address (same as Cognito login email)
 5. Select appropriate permissions (Viewer recommended)
 6. Click "Share"

-**Note**: Users will not be able to view embedded visuals without proper dashboard permissions in QuickSight.
+**Note**: Users will not be able to view embedded visuals without proper dashboard permissions in Quick Sight.

 ### 5. Build and Deploy Frontend